-Outcome: The patient is fully informed of the nature of microsclerotherapy treatment.
+Outcome: The patient is fully informed of the nature of direct vision sclerotherapy treatment.
 S/he understands that a diagnostic process is necessary before treatment to confirm that the presenting superficial venous network is not indicative of underlying venous incompetence.